HowestX/howestx-docs/final.md

 ###### On an Ubuntu 12.04 machine

 You can install a fullstack deployment on an Ubuntu 12.04.
-It's important that you do this on a "fresh" server (nothing installed yet) using the following:
+It's important that you do this on a "fresh" server (nothing installed yet) using the following

     $ sudo apt-get update -y
     $ sudo apt-get upgrade -y